Samuel Umtiti: Loan to Lecce

 On 25 August 2022, Barcelona announced that they had reached an agreement with newly-promoted Serie A side Lecce on the loan of Umtiti until 30 June 2023, with no purchase option.
 He then made his debut with the club on 9 October, starting and playing the full 90 minutes in a 2–1 league loss against Roma.

 On 4 January 2023, the defender was racially abused, together with his team-mate Lameck Banda, by a group of away supporters during a home league game against Lazio.
 The Lazio fans involved kept targeting the two players with racist chants throughout most parts of the match, with referee Livio Martinelli being forced to interrupt the game for a few minutes during the second half.
 The game eventually ended in a 2–1 win for Lecce.
 Umtiti, who burst into tears after the final whistle and was praised for his performance on the pitch, was defended by Lecce supporters, who had attempted to drown out the abuse with counter-chants of praise for the Frenchman throughout the second half; the club's president himself, Saverio Sticchi Damiani, also stood for both the abused players in the post-match.
 Lazio apologised for the behaviour of their supporters by issuing an official statement on social media, while FIFA president Gianni Infantino showed support to Umtiti and Banda through a message on his Instagram profile.
+Umtiti made 24 starts and played a key role in defence all season, as Lecce were able to secure Serie A safety on 28 May with a 1–0 win over Monza.

+Contract termination

+On 30 June 2023, Barcelona announced they had mutually agreed to end Umtiti's contract which was supposed to last until the 2025–26 season.

+Lille

+On 21 July 2023, Umtiti signed for Ligue 1 club Lille on a contract until 2025.

+On 15 September 2025, Umtiti announced his retirement from professional football after suffering from chronic cartilage damage in his knee during the latter years of his career.